 - Bypass-lever locations - 2.
-Lever position for operating the machine - Turn the ignition key to the Run position and disengage the parking brake by moving 1 motion-control lever out of the PARK position.
+Lever position for operating the machine - 3.
+Lever position for pushing the machine - 5.
+Turn the ignition key to the RUN position and disengage the parking brake by moving 1 motion-control lever out of the PARK position.